 The provision requiring reemployed retirees to contribute has been criticized because it requires members who are no longer earning benefit service to continue contributing.
-Contributions are required although they will not receive a larger benefit due to those contributions.
+Contributions would be required although the rehired retiree would not receive a larger benefit due to those contributions.
 On the other hand, some school districts pick up the member contribution, and as a result, the district may favor hiring a retiree over a brand new teacher.
 This may make it more attractive for members to retire immediately upon becoming eligible for an unreduced retirement benefit, which has a cost for the fund.